 Chief Food Safety Officer / Delegate to OIE

-Prior to joining the CFIA, Dr. Dubuc worked at senior levels in the Quebec government, where she was responsible for animal health and food safety system at the provincial level where she was also actively engaged in national food safety efforts as part of the Federal/Provincial/Territorial Assistant Deputy Ministers group.
+Prior to joining the CFIA, Dr. Dubuc worked at senior levels in the Quebec government with responsibility for the animal health and food safety system at the provincial level where she was also actively engaged in national food safety efforts as part of the Federal/Provincial/Territorial Assistant Deputy Ministers group.

-Dr. Dubuc holds a doctorate of veterinary medicine from the University of Montreal.
+Dr. Dubuc holds a doctorate of veterinary medicine from the University of Montreal (April 1985).